alfredgamulo/moonfire/README.md

 # moonfire

+This document outlines the development process for this project app.
+For notes about take-home assignment, my general thoughts, and answers to the outstanding questions, please read the `NOTES.md`

 ## Bootstrapping the environment

 These are my general terminal commands used to startup my dev environment for Python development: